-She looks around the room, getting a feel for who is there, who she might want tonight.
-She does not think she is in the mood for a woman.
+She looks around the room, getting a feel for who's there, who she might want tonight.
+She doesn't think she's in the mood for a woman.
 Thinks she wants a man inside her.
 A human man.

 There are plenty to choose from.
 One watches her from the end of the bar.
 His hair is light and that appeals to her.
-She is tired of dark hair.
+She's tired of dark hair.
 He lifts his drink to her and she gives him a slow smile.
 It promises a lot.
 He lets an eyebrow go up in reaction.
-She can feel her smile fade, turns away from him.
-Knows he will wonder what he did wrong.
+She can feel her smile fade and turns away from him, knowing he will wonder what he did wrong.

 She will have no reminders of Spock tonight.
 At least not from some stranger.

 Another young man stands in front of her, too close for someone she's never met.
 He smiles down at her and she decides she likes his looks.
 Reaching up, she pulls him even closer.

 Her fingers on his lips stop his introduction.
 "I don't want to know."
 Then she lets her mouth turn up, into the seductive grin that rarely fails her.
 "Just tell me you're good."